EDIpack/EDIpackManuscript/Reply_RefereeB.md

 The term multi-layered refers to the hierarchical organization of the ${\tt gfmatrix}$ object, which is essential for storing and accessing the analytic structure of correlation functions, i.e. the weights and the poles, in a flexible and scalable way.
 Specifically, the data are organized across three conceptual layers: (1) the many-body eigenstates of the Hamiltonian spectrum, (2) the amplitude channels associated to each such state, and (3) the set of poles and weights corresponding to physical excitations from this state.
 This structure is necessary to correctly represent the Lehmann decomposition of Green's functions and related objects, while still allowing dynamic access and manipulation during calculations.

 The efficiency of ${\tt gfmatrix}$ stems from two main features.
 First, correlation functions do not need to be precomputed and stored on fixed frequency or time grids; instead, their values are computed on-the-fly at arbitrary complex arguments, allowing precise and flexible evaluation as required by different solvers or output formats.
 Second, memory usage is optimized by avoiding redundant storage.
-The internal design separates spectral data, and evaluation logic, allowing minimal overhead during the object construction and easing post-processing analysis.
+The internal design separates spectral data and evaluation logic, allowing minimal overhead during the object construction and easing post-processing analysis.
 We recognize that the use of the term "high-performance" could be misleading and rephrases the paragraph on page 16 in a more precise way as

 "*The module ${\tt ED\_GFMATRIX}$ implements the class ${\tt gfmatrix}$, which provides an efficient and flexible representation of DCFs.
 It is structured as a hierarchical, or {\it multilayered}, data container that organizes spectral weights and poles across three levels: (i) the initial eigenstate $|n\rangle$ of the Hamiltonian spectrum, (ii) the amplitude channel associated with this state, corresponding to the applied operator, and (iii) the set of excitations from $|n\rangle$, each characterized by a pole and its corresponding weight.
 This structure allows the ${\tt gfmatrix}$ class to simultaneously handle multiple initial states and operators, enabling on-the-fly evaluation of DCFs at arbitrary complex frequencies $z \in \mathbb{C}$.
 By avoiding precomputed grids and redundant storage this approach minimizes memory footprint and computational overhead.
-Through the use of ${\tt gfmatrix}$ EDIpack achieve and efficient memory management, consistent storage of spectral data, and high-performance post-processing.*"
+Through the use of ${\tt gfmatrix}$ EDIpack achieves efficient memory management, consistent storage of spectral data and high-performance post-processing.*"

 We also thank the referee for pointing out inconsistencies in capitalization.
 We have now ensured that the identifier is uniformly written as **gfmatrix** throughout the manuscript.